andr-ew/brds/README.md

 consider playhead control in place of top/bottom keyboard row
 - mlr style, with cuts & sublooping
-- 1 step represents a note or rest, so steps are only evenly spaced when in sync mode
+- 1 step represents a note or rest, so steps are only evenly spaced when manually sequencing

 jf coarse (oct) & fine controls (alt menu, probably on the screen)